 - That when we are courageous, powerful & loving we may want to empower others, using our power in service of a greater good without ownership of people or resources

-- That we may want to be in touch with or explore a Love & Will beyond the personal, of a collective, universal or spiritual nature (see also In Tune With Us & The Wider World, Our Interdependence, Interconnectedness
+- That we may want to be in touch with or explore a Love & Will beyond the personal, of a collective, universal or spiritual nature (see also In Tune With Us, Community & The Wider World, Our Interdependence, Interconnectedness

 Protecting Our Personal Power The experience & sense of our personal power is within us, and when our power gets depleted, things become more difficult and may affect our sense of identity.
 We may feel lost, stuck, impotent.
 Noticing how we may give our power away, e.g. allowing others to control us (especially if we are sensitive) and eliminating this may support us.
 We may also allow the impact of our past, old wounds, sensitivities - allowing others to get under our skin or be sensitive to criticism - even from ourself, to erode our personal power.
 In relationships we may want to be in touch with our own autonomy as well as being part of a couple and be aware of what we transmit.
 If we worry so much about upsetting others, not being authentic or out of touch with our intrinsic self-trust, our sense of personal power may erode.
 Counselling & psychotherapy can explore what hinders and what enhances our personal power, potency - replenishing us.
 Helping to protect our personal power may include: